provegard/nashorn-require/README.md

 * `mainFile` (**required**) - the path to the main module of the application.
 This is the module for which `require.main` doesn't return `undefined`.
 Its parent directory is used as the initial top-level path (against which to resolve non-relative module paths).
 * `extensions` - list of extensions to search when a module is required.
 Defaults to `['.js', '']`, which means that a module required without extension may exist without the extension or with a ".js" extensions.
 Note that currently specifying this option will overwrite the default list.
 * `debug` - set to `true` to enable debug output.
+* `classLoader` - an optional class loader that will be used for loading a top-level resource module if it's not found in any of the fixed or user-defined module paths.

 ### Additional configuration